Girls Scouts Horsemanship Clinics

 Fee: $40 per student

 Our basic clinic teaches general knowledge of caring for horses and riding.
-The package fee includes a trail ride ($25.00) and our Horse Care Class ($15.00).
-Parents and troop leaders may accompany the girls on the trail ride for $25.00 per adult or leader.
+The package fee includes a trail ride and our Horse Care Class.
+Parents and troop leaders may accompany the girls on the trail ride for $30.00 per adult or leader.

-The horse care lessons will cover the following topics: basic horse care skill, feeding, grooming, saddling, facility upkeep, equine industry careers.
+The horse care lessons will cover the following topics: basic horse care skills, feeding, grooming, facility upkeep, along with time for questions the girls have about other horse care topics.

 Level 2 Clinic